Always remember the first rule of data:

 This software includes a user-friendly tool to provide the capability of performing simple photometric calibration.
 The tool matches two source lists and computes a single parameter, the photometric zero point, via sum-of-squared-error minimization.
 At least one match is required, but no more than 100,000 matches are allowed in the computation.
 The algorithm makes two passes through the data.
 The first pass computes robust data statistics, namely, the median and the data dispersion given by one half the difference between the 84.1 and 15.9 percentiles (which is equivalent to 1 standard deviation in the case of Gaussian-distributed data).
 The second pass applies outlier rejection and faint-source rejection to filter the data.
 A sufficient variety of data statistics are included in the output to guide the user in setting up repeat calculations to refine the result.

 The required inputs are two space-delimited source lists in plain-text files.
 The software presumes one of the source lists is calibrated and the other is not.
+The source lists must contain sky coordinates in decimal degrees only (a planned forthcoming upgrade will allow sexagesimal coordinates).
 The calibrated source list must have only the 3 following columns: right ascension, declination, and absolute magnitude.
 The uncalibrated source list must have only the 3 following columns: right ascension, declination, and instrumental magnitude.
-Each source-list file may include a header line containing 3 space-separated, single-word column titles (e.g., "RA Dec Mag").
+The source lists can contain pairs of sky coordinates in either decimal degrees or sexagesimal representation.
+Each source-list file may include a header line containing 3 space-separated, single-word column titles (e.g., “RA Dec Mag”).
 The software will read in up to 100,000 sources from each source list.
 The source lists are, by default, expected to be located in the source-list directory specified in the APT user preferences, but the user can navigate elsewhere, if necessary.

 There are optional inputs to control the computation.
 The match radius gives the maximum tolerable distance between sources for a match, and its default value is 1 arcsecond.
 The outlier-rejection threshold, in magnitude, allows outliers to be defined and excluded from the computation, and its default value is 0.3.
 The faint-source-rejection threshold, in magnitude, assures that only matches of sufficient brightness will be included in the computation, and its default value is 21.
 The tool will optionally normalize the zero point by an input exposure time, and the default exposure time is 1 second (which is equivalent to not normalizing by the exposure time).